Priyanshu-1012/Useful-scripts/README.md

 ## 2. CPU Temperature
-This script will display CPU temperature in °C as a notification make sure u got psutil, win10toast modules..
+Just a simple script that displays CPU temperature in °C as a notification.

 ```python
 import ctypes